JadeOfMaar/sandbox/DeepSky/TheSpice/tasks.md

   * [ ] Costs

 ### Little things to do
-* Get proper plumes for 2.5m engine(s)
 * Repaint scanners and drills
 * Fine-tune mini-drill

 ### Little things done
-* Repaint radial intake
-* Prepared scanners and drills
-* Add harveester to japiers
-* Arranged harvesters
-* Fixed negative costs on some parts
-* Adjusted costs and display names of resources